128technology/docs/docs/ts_applications.md

     - Check jitter using [`show stats bfd by-peer-path router <routerName> jitter`](cli_stats_reference.md/#show-stats-bfd-by-peer-path-jitter).
     - Check latency using [`show stats bfd by-peer-path router <routerName> latency`](cli_stats_reference.md/#show-stats-bfd-by-peer-path-latency).

-- Understanding Transmitted Data Type

-    **_REVIEWERS: Need additional information here.
-What are we looking for?
-What happens if it is a short or long session?
-How do you determine this info, how do we use it to help resolve the issue?_**

-    - Short session
-    - Long lived session
-    - Protocol[s] used [ssh, ftp, http, etc]

 - Identify the impacted service and service class

     - Use [`show-fib router <router> tenant <tenant>`](cli_reference.md/#show-fib) to gather information about FIB entries at the router.